All About Special Education Professors

 Instructing: Teaching others how to do something.

-In 2016, there was an estimated number of 131,900 jobs in the United States for Special Education Professor.
+There were about 131,900 jobs for Special Education Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 7.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Special Education Professor by 2026.
-There will be an estimated 10,500 positions for Special Education Professor per year.
+The BLS estimates 10,500 yearly job openings in this field.

 The states with the most job growth for Special Education Professor are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Connecticut, Maine, or Wyoming.
 These states have the worst job growth for this type of profession.